Sharvani1291/RustFL/README.md

 Here are the primary dependencies used in this project:

 1. tch: Provides support for deep learning, PyTorch model implementation, and tensor operations.
-2. ndarray: Provides support for N-dimensional arrays, used for processing data.
-3. log: Provides logging capabilities.
+2. log: Provides logging capabilities.
-4. reqwest: Used for making HTTP requests to the server for fetching and sending model weights.
+3. reqwest: Used for making HTTP requests to the server for fetching and sending model weights.
-5. tokio: Asynchronous runtime used to handle async tasks like HTTP requests.
+4. tokio: Asynchronous runtime used to handle async tasks like HTTP requests.

 ## Project Flow for Release 1